 Clan Chattan or ' Clan of the Cats' was a powerful confederation of Scottish clans united in the year 1609.
 Originally composed of the Mackintoshes, Davidsons, Macphersons, MacGillivrays and MacBeans, it was later strengthened by the addition of the Farquharsons and other smaller clans that joined for protection.
 All these clans share the same Clan Crest and Motto, but have an individual Coat of Arms.
 Gillechattan Mor is claimed to have been the clan's first chief.

 Early Origins of the Chattin family

 Important Dates for the Chattin family

 This web page shows only a small excerpt of our Chattin research.
-Another 223 words (16 lines of text) covering the year 1672 is included under the topic Early Chattin History in all our PDF Extended History products and printed products wherever possible.
+Another 112 words (8 lines of text) covering the year 1672 is included under the topic Early Chattin History in all our PDF Extended History products and printed products wherever possible.

 Chattin Spelling Variations

 Scribes in Medieval Scotland spelled names by sound rather than any set of rules, so an enormous number of spelling variations exist in names of that era.
 Chattin has been spelled Chatto, Chattoo, Chato, Chatoo, Katto, Cato, Schatto, Shatto, Chattow, Chattone and many more.

 Early Notables of the Chattin family (pre 1700)

 More information is included under the topic Early Chattin Notables in all our PDF Extended History products and printed products wherever possible.